 What is Parvo?

 Parvo is a highly contagious disease caused by canine parvovirus that attacks the gastrointestinal system of all dogs.
 However, it can also affect the heart muscle and bone marrow.
 In severe cases, death can occur within a few days after the onset of clinical signs in dogs or puppies.

-Parvovirus is amazingly resistant and is known to withstand harsh conditions such as heat, cold and humidity and can survive in the environment for long periods.
+Parvovirus is amazingly resistant and can withstand harsh conditions such as heat, cold, and humidity, and can survive in the environment for long periods.

 How did your pet contract parvo?

 Puppies can contract parvo through direct contact with an infected dog or indirect contact with a contaminated object.
 The infected stool of a dog is where a large portion of the virus exists.